fs-webdev/polymer/README.md

   </dom-module>
   ```

   - Event names should have a prefix strongly related to the name of the element.
-In most cases, the prefix should be the name of the element.
-For example, if your component is named `birch-selector` and it needs to fire an event to notify subscribers of an error, it should probably fire a `birch-selector-error` event.
+In most cases, the prefix should be the name of the element (e.g. `familysearch-component-change`).

   > Why?
-Not only will they be uniquely namespaced, but if you use any one of these [event names](https://www.w3.org/TR/shadow-dom/#h-events-that-are-not-leaked-into-ancestor-trees), the event will not propegate through the shadow DOM.
+Not only will they be uniquely namespaced, but if you use any one of these [event names](https://www.w3.org/TR/shadow-dom/#h-events-that-are-not-leaked-into-ancestor-trees), the event will not propagate through the shadow DOM.

   ```js
   // bad